chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - **Regulations** and cultures differ depending on the country and the state.
   - A rulebook <**`R`**, **`<`**> can easily be **adapted** using three operations (`priority refinement`, `rule augmentation`, `rule aggregation`).

-- Related work: Several topics raised in this papers reminds me subjects addressed in [Emilio Frazzoli, CTO, nuTonomy - 09.03.2018](https://www.youtube.com/watch?v=dWSbItd0HEA)
+- Related work: Several topics raised in this paper reminds me subjects addressed in [Emilio Frazzoli, CTO, nuTonomy - 09.03.2018](https://www.youtube.com/watch?v=dWSbItd0HEA)
   - 1- Decision making with **FSM**:
     - Too **complex** to code.
 Easy to make mistake.
 Difficult to adjust.
 Impossible to **debug** (:cry:).
   - 2- Decision making with **E2E learning**: